-Please see below the end of KS2 outcomes for these two cohorts.
+Please see below the end of KS2 swimming outcomes for the academic year 2023-23.

 |End of KS2 Swimming expectation||Percentage of Year 5 and 6 children achieving end of KS2 swimming expectation|

-Due to the increase of children not having accessed swimming lessons outside of school in the past two years, those children in Year 3, 4 or 5 who did not achieve the swimming expectations this year will access further swimming lessons from the school in the academic year 2022-23.
+Due to the increase of children not having accessed swimming lessons outside of school in the past three years, those children in Year 3, 4 or 5 who did not achieve the swimming expectations this year will access further swimming lessons from the school in the academic year 2023-24.